 Quincy Samus, Ph.D.

-Dr. Samus' research interests are focused on quality of care in assisted living and community settings.
-She is currently leading a study that seeks to develop cost-effective ways to deliver dementia care to older adults with memory disorders who live in the community.
-This project, known as MIND (Maximizing Independence at Home), has developed a person-centered, coordinated care model for older adults with memory problems, and is seeking to determine if this approach enables individuals to remain at home longer, with a higher quality of life, than standard methods of care.
+Dr. Samus' research interests are focused on developing cost-effective ways to deliver dementia care to older adults with memory disorders who live in the community.
+She has developed a person-centered, coordinated care model for older adults with memory problems, and is seeking to determine if this approach enables individuals to remain at home longer, with a higher quality of life, than standard methods of care.

 - Samus Q, Black B, Reuland M, Leoutsakos J, Pizzi L, Frick K, Roth D, Gitlin L, Lyketsos C, Johnston D. MIND at Home-Streamlined: Study protocol for a randomized trial of home-based care coordination for persons with dementia and their caregivers.
 Contemp Clin Trials 2018; 71: 103-112.